FC Bengaluru United: History

-Bengaluru United was founded in 2018 and began playing the Bangalore Super Division for the 2018–19 season.
+Bengaluru United was founded in 2018 and began playing in the BDFA Super Division for the 2018–19 season.
 Their first match was on 25 October 2018 against Kickstart FC where they were defeated 4–2.
 The club earned their first victory in their next match on 30 October against South United 3–0.
 After 13 matches, Bengaluru United finished their first season in fifth place on 23 points, 11 behind Bengaluru FC.
 Prior to the next season, Bengaluru United signed former India international Gouramangi Singh as a first-team coach under Richard Hood.
 The team started the Super Division 2019–20 season with a 4–1 victory over ASC.
 This time the club finished as runners-up, behind Bengaluru FC on goal difference.

-In January 2020, it was announced that Bengaluru United would participate in the I-League 2nd Division, India's third tier competition.
+In January 2020, it was announced that Bengaluru United would participate in the I-League 2nd Division, India's third-tier competition.
 The club were placed into Group C, alongside ARA, FC Kerala, and the reserve teams for Indian Super League clubs Goa, Kerala Blasters, and Mumbai City.
 Their first match in the national league was on 29 January 2020 against Goa at the Nagoa Ground.
 A goal from striker Amey Bhatkal gave Bengaluru United a 1–0 victory.
 Despite the performance, the COVID-19 pandemic in India managed to postpone the 2nd Division season from being concluded.
 The club were in second in the table from eight matches.

-In March 2021, Bengaluru United was crowned champions of the 2020–21 season of the BDFA Super Division League.
+In March 2021, Bengaluru United was crowned champions of the 2020–21 season of the BDFA Super Division.
 The club finished atop the points table with 31 points, having won 10 out of their 12 matches.

 Ahead of the 2021–22 I-League Qualifiers, Bengaluru roped in Slovenian Luka Majcen as their third foreigner after the Trinidadian duo Robert Primus and Daniel Carr.
 They began 2021–22 season journey, with a 1–0 win against Central Reserve Police Force at the 2021 Durand Cup, but the journey ended after a 4–2 defeat to Mohammedan Sporting in semi-finals.

 Bengaluru United retain the BDFA Super Division title, after winning the 2021–22 season, stacking up 13 wins and a draw.
 In May 2022, the club appointed Khalid Jamil as new head coach.
-In 2023, the club participated in Stafford Challenge Cup and clinched title defeating Chennaiyin FC (R) in final.
+In 2023, the club participated in Stafford Challenge Cup and clinched title defeating Chennaiyin FC (R) 2–1 in the final.
+In 2022–23 I-League 2, showcasing good form, the club progressed to the championship round, in which they failed to secure promotion to the I-League, finishing fourth.
+In 2023–24 season of BDFA Super Division League, Bengaluru United sealed third-place finish.
+The club later competed in 2023–24 I-League 2, achieved fourth place, earned 20 points and 6 wins in 14 matches.

 Kit manufacturers and shirt sponsors

 Stadium

-Bengaluru United plays its home matches of both I-League qualifiers, and Bangalore Super Division, at the Bangalore Football Stadium in Bangalore, Karnataka.
+Bengaluru United initially played its home matches at the Bangalore Football Stadium.
 The stadium previously had a capacity of nearly 40,000 spectators.
 Opened in 1971, it currently has artificial turf.